 Propagandists today may believe that their actions are protected, especially in regions where legal protections for speech are stronger, like the United States.
 However, if your propaganda contributes to international crimes, you are not immune.
 When propaganda acts are committed outside U.S. territory, the First Amendment’s free speech protections do not apply.
 Countries are increasingly willing to cooperate with international legal bodies, and extradition is a real possibility.
 The U.S. Secretary of State has discretion over whether to extradite individuals based on the specifics of each case, and political factors often play a role in this decision-making process.
 This system ensures that crimes that fall under international jurisdiction and violate U.S. law may lead to extradition.

-Even if you operate from a country that is not a member of the ICC, like Russia or the U.S., your actions can still fall under universal jurisdiction.
+Therefore, even if you operate from a country that is not a member of the ICC, like Russia or the U.S., your actions can still fall under universal jurisdiction.
 Moreover, the digital footprint left by online activities makes it easier than ever to gather evidence against you.
-And be warned, if you attempt to travel internationally, your movements are severely restricted.
+And be warned, if you attempt to travel internationally, your movements will be severely restricted.
 Any country that is a signatory to the ICC will have the legal obligation to arrest you upon entry, meaning you risk being detained the moment you land at an international airport

 No Shield of Protection: Superior Orders Defense Leaves Propagandists Exposed